On virtual singular braid groups: The virtual singular braid group

-\begin{proof} The proof follows applying the Reidemeister-Schreier process (see \cite[Section~2.3]{MKS}) in each case.
-We shall write the details of the process for the presentation of the group $Ker(\phi_{(1,1,1)})=VSPG_2$ and for the other cases we just mention few steps used in the algorithm.
+The proof follows by applying the Reidemeister--Schreier method in each case.
+For a detailed exposition of the rewriting process, we refer the reader to \cite[pp.~240--246]{KM}.
+We write the details for the presentation of $\ker{\phi_{(1,1,1)}} = VSPG_2$, and for the other cases we only indicate the main steps.